DaveCoDev/not-again-ai/readmes/llm.md

 ### chat_completion.chat_prompt
-Injects variables into the chat completion prompt. sa In the `messages_unformatted` argument, the "content" field can be a jinja2 template string to allow for more dynamic prompts.
+Injects variables into the chat completion prompt. sa In the `messages_unformatted` argument, the "content" field can be a [Python Liquid](https://jg-rp.github.io/liquid/introduction/getting-started) template string to allow for more dynamic prompts.

 ## Token Management
 ### tokens.truncate_str